Ocepesuchus

 Ocepesuchus (meaning "Ocepe crocodile", in reference to the OCP, or Office Chérifien des Phosphates, a phosphate-mining company that participated in the excavation of the specimen) is an extinct genus of gavialoid crocodilian, related to modern gharials.
-It lived in the Late Cretaceous of Morocco.
-Described by Jouve and colleagues in 2008, the type species is O. eoafricanus, with the specific name meaning "dawn African" in reference to its great age relative to other African crocodilians.
-Ocepesuchus had a long snout with a tubular shape, wider than high.
-It is the oldest known true crocodilian from Africa.
+Ocepesuchus is the oldest known crocodilian of Africa, and is known only from a single species, O. eoafricanus.
+It lived in Morocco during the late Maastrichtian age of the Late Cretaceous.